catzy007/catzy007.github.io/posts/2025-03-15-portable-workstation-with-egpu-thunderbolt-dock/content.md

 [lower performance compare to using direct PCIE](https://egpu.io/forums/expresscard-mpcie-m-2-adapters/build-m2-vs-thunderbolt).

-One of the thing that I like from Thunderbolt is the convenience for plugging and unplugging it whenever I wanted unlike using M.2 or OCulink based Dock which require specific power and boot sequence.
-Except when unplugging Thunderbolt
+One of the thing that I like from Thunderbolt is the convenience for plugging and unplugging it whenever I wanted unlike using M.2 or OCulink based Dock which require specific power and boot sequence Thunderbolt is pretty much seamless.
-Dock with a GPU while running 3D program which instantly crash the system.
-Close the 3D program, and you can safely unplug the Dock.
+Except when unplugging Thunderbolt Dock with a GPU while running 3D program which instantly crash the system.
+Close the 3D program then you can safely unplug the Dock.

 With that out the way, let's try it.
 Here I'm using [TH3P4G3](https://egpu.io/exp-gdc-th3p4g2-thunderbolt-gpu-dock-review/)